 There are a variety of methods for testing of ventilation systems depending on the building’s configuration and use.

-In industrial buildings, measuring exhaust volumes of both the General Ventilation (wall fans, roof fans and local exhaust ventilation.
+In industrial buildings, measuring exhaust volumes of both the General Ventilation (wall fans, roof fans) and local exhaust ventilation.
 The reason is that most industrial facilities exhaust more air than they supply

 If it is important to ensure the proper balance between supply and exhaust air, then the supply air volume must also be measured.